LatentWeaver/legal-ai/README.md

 Build a pipeline that can:

 1. Collect and normalize Indian Kanoon case metadata and text for land dispute cases.

-2. Construct a case citation graph, where cases are nodes and citations are edges.
+2. Construct a case citation graph, where cases are nodes and citations are directed edges.

-3. Detect legal communities and subcommunities using louvain.
+3. Detect legal communities and subcommunities using Louvain.

-4. Rank important cases inside each community using centrality algorithms such as PageRank, HITS, in-degree, out-degree, and betweenness.
+4. Rank important cases within each community using PageRank, HITS, in-degree, out-degree, and betweenness centrality.

-5. Generate a legal codebook using noun chunks, named entities, and frequent non-independent n-grams.
+5. Generate a legal codebook using noun chunks and named entities, then manually label the top 3,000 terms as informative or non-informative.

-6. Manually annotate terms into useful legal categories such as evidence, issue, rule, procedural metadata, and non-informative phrases.
-7. Build a legal knowledge graph by connecting non independently co-occuring bigrams/ngrams/entities from codebook.
-8. Run ANCOHITS scoring over cases and claims/themes with argument as edges
+6. For a given context window, identify non-independent co-occurring bigrams, n-grams, noun chunks, and named entities using QUIC-Scaling.

+7. Build “molecules” or template patterns, by connecting co-occurring informative terms according to their legal roles.
+A proposed molecule structure includes issue, evidence, rule, actors, and procedural metadata, connected by typed edges.

+8. Use molecule patterns to partition subsets of cases into legally meaningful groups.

+9. Prepare a co-clustering matrix of molecule patterns to identify which features tend to occur together and may be dependent.

+10. Map molecule features onto a bipartite graph connecting cases and legal features.
+Add signed edges based on plaintiff/defendant win-loss outcomes.

+11. Run ANCO-HITS on the signed case-feature graph to identify winning and losing legal patterns, preferably issue by issue.

-9. Test whether a new case can be grouped or sorted with similar precedent and legal themes.
+12. Test whether a new case can be grouped with similar precedent cases and legal themes using citation communities, molecule patterns, and ANCO-HITS rankings.

 ## Data Source